newhavenrb/conferences/01_Writing_A_Rails_Engine.md

 Bogdan Gaza rebuilt MerbAdmin

 Rails 3.0 uses engines!
-Painpoint was assets which had to be copied via rake task or generator
+Pain point was assets which had to be copied via rake task or generator

 Rails 3.1 Asset Pipeline, FTW
 Puts every engine in load path for assets